umirom/linux-server-configuration/README.md

 ## 1. Create Lightsail instance & server details

-I created an instance of AWS Lightsail to host my application by following the instructions given on https://lightsail.aws.amazon.com.
+I created an instance of AWS Lightsail to host my application according to the instructions given on https://lightsail.aws.amazon.com.

 **Instance blueprint:** OS only - Ubuntu 16.04 LTS

 **Instance name:** copper-ocean

-*The following instance details will allow the Udacity Grader to access the deployment and the server:*
+***The following instance details will allow the Udacity Grader to access the deployment and the server:***

 **Public IP:** 18.184.74.41